Gaffer & Lighting Services Peru

 What does a gaffer do on set?

-The gaffer is the head of the electrical/lighting department, responsible for executing the DP's lighting vision.
-They design lighting setups, manage the electric crew, coordinate equipment, and ensure safe power distribution throughout the production.
+The gaffer heads the electrical and lighting department and carries out the DP's lighting vision.
+They design lighting setups, manage the electric crew, set up gear, and keep power safe across the production.

 What crew positions are in a lighting department?

-A full lighting department includes: Gaffer (department head), Best Boy Electric (gaffer's assistant, manages crew and equipment), Electricians/Sparks (set up and operate lights), and on larger productions, Rigging Gaffers and Generator Operators.
+A full lighting department has these roles: the Gaffer (department head), Best Boy Electric (the gaffer's assistant, who manages crew and gear), Electricians or Sparks (who set up and run lights), and on larger shoots, Rigging Gaffers and Generator Operators.

 Do your lighting crews bring their own equipment?